hdShang/arxiv-daily/docs/cs-CL/2025-09-30/papers/250926601v2-menlo-from-preferences-to-proficiency-evaluating-and-modeling-native.md

 ---
 layout: default
-title: MENLO: From Preferences to Proficiency -- Evaluating and Modeling Native-like Quality Across 47 Languages
+title: "MENLO: From Preferences to Proficiency -- Evaluating and Modeling Native-like Quality Across 47 Languages"
 ---

 # MENLO: From Preferences to Proficiency -- Evaluating and Modeling Native-like Quality Across 47 Languages